-If your baby is crying overnight, and you feel like it isn’t improving as the nights progress, it could be that there is something missing.
+If your baby is crying overnight, and you feel like it isn’t improving as the night’s progress, it could be that there is something missing.
 It could be in the application o the sleep training method, the sleep environment or sleep schedule.
-It may be time to hop on a sleep strategy session so we can work out what piece of the puzzle is missing and help you reach sleep training success. sleep training questions
+It may be time to hop on a sleep strategy session so we can work out what piece of the puzzle is missing and help you reach sleep training success. sl

 It is never to late to make sleep changes.

 Although it can often be easier to make sleep changes when a baby is younger, it doesn’t mean that you can’t decide at any age to make some improvements in your child or baby’s sleep.
 I have worked with many toddlers, as an example, and have had amazing success.
 Sleep is such an important part of our lives, so if you feel your baby or toddler isn’t getting the sleep they need, and you as well by association, definitely work on fixing it! sle